 - If you want to try cuisine from other renowned chefs like Mory Sacko in a fun setting, head over to Food Society, Paris.

 Written by HiP Paris.
 Looking to travel?
 Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
 Looking to bring France home to you or to learn online or in person?
 Check out our marketplace shop and experiences.